mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 * Git [How to](https://github.com/git-guides/install-git) and [Git Handbook](https://guides.github.com/introduction/git-handbook/)
 * GitHub [command line tool](https://cli.github.com/manual/)

-#### Start a new local repo when there is not currently an active remote repository
+#### Start a new local repo when there is not currently a GitHub remote repo
 * Make a project folder <br />
 `mkdir /home/user/Desktop/name_of_repo`
 * Change directory path to the `name_of_repo` folder <br />